-Having sensitive teeth can make many patients’ day-to-day lives, bothersome, painful, and unpleasant.
-All of a sudden, that nice glass of hot chocolate, a bowl of ice cream, or a quick candy snack put patients feeling like someone is yanking at their teeth, and it should be treated right away.
+Having sensitive teeth can make many patients’ day-to-day lives bothersome, painful, and unpleasant.
+All of a sudden, that nice glass of hot chocolate, a bowl of ice cream, or a quick candy snack makes patients feel like someone is yanking their teeth, and it should be treated right away.

 All You Need To Know About Tooth Sensitivity